in28minutes/JavaInterviewQuestionsAndAnswers/readme.md

 - Abstract Class uses Inheritance and hence is an implementation of IS-A relationship between classes.
 - If you want to provide common, implemented functionality among all implementations of your component, use an abstract class.
 Abstract classes allow you to partially implement your class.
 - Example - Animal, Cat, Dog
 - An example of an abstract class in the JDK is AbstractMap, which is part of the Collections Framework.
 Its subclasses (which include HashMap, TreeMap, and ConcurrentHashMap) share many methods (including get, put, isEmpty, containsKey, and containsValue) that AbstractMap defines.
+  - example abstract method : public abstract Set<Entry<K,V>> entrySet();
 - [Another Example - Spring AbstractController] (https://github.com/spring-projects/spring-framework/blob/master/spring-webmvc/src/main/java/org/springframework/web/servlet/mvc/AbstractController.java)
 - [More Details](docs/abstract-class.md)

 ##Abstract Class vs Interface
 - Real Difference - Apple vs Orange
-- Syntactical Differences For a Dumb Interviewer
+- Syntactical Differences
   - Methods and members of an abstract class can have any visibility.
 All methods of an interface must be  public.
   - A concrete child class of an Abstract Class must define all the abstract methods.
 An Abstract child class can have abstract methods.
 An interface extending another interface need not provide default implementation for methods inherited from the parent interface.
   - A child class can only extend a single class.
 An interface can extend multiple interfaces.
 A class can implement multiple interfaces.